Bravo (magazine): History

-The publication was initially subtitled as "the magazine for film and television" ("Die Zeitschrift für Film und Fernsehen").
+The publication was initially subtitled "The Magazine for Film and Television" ("Die Zeitschrift für Film und Fernsehen").

-Issue number 13/57 was released on 31 March 1957 with the new subtitle "the magazine with the young heart" ("Die Zeitschrift mit dem jungen Herzen") as well as "film, television, pop music" ("Film, Fernsehen, Schlager") which disappeared soon afterwards.
+Issue number 13/57 was released on 31 March 1957 with the new subtitle "The magazine with the young heart" ("Die Zeitschrift mit dem jungen Herzen") as well as "film, television, pop music" ("Film, Fernsehen, Schlager") which disappeared soon afterwards.
 Starting from issue 34/57 (13 August 1957) the magazine no longer had any subtitles underscoring its newfound focus.

 In 1968 Bravo began to be published weekly by Pabel Moewig, a subsidiary of Bauer Verlagsgruppe in Hamburg; the editorial office however remained in Munich.

 In the 1970s the magazine sold more than one million copies.
 By 1996 each issue still sold around 1.4 million issues.
 Bravo had a circulation of 825,800 copies in 1999.
 Afterwards the circulation fell steeply.
 In 2006 the magazine sold around 460,379 copies.
-In 2010 the circulation of the magazine was 512,358 copies, making it the best-selling teenager magazine in Europe.
+In 2010 the circulation of the magazine was 512,358 copies, making it the best-selling teenage magazine in Europe.

 In February 2017, Bravo stopped publishing in Spain with issue 552.
 However, editions are still published in some other countries.

 American pop singer Britney Spears, who was a teen phenomenon in the late 1990s and early 2000s, holds the record for most appearances on the cover (56).